zhangshengfengorigin/SSMP/README.md

 # SSMP
-This is a private reposity
+This is a public responsity